noman-talib/noman-talib/README.md

 - 👯 I’m looking to collaborate on **Java projects**
 - 💬 Ask me about **Java, C, C++ and UI/UX**
 - 📫 How to reach me: **nomantalibnoman@gmail.com**
-- ⚡ Fun fact: **I write code that even I don’t understand after a week — true talent!**
+- ⚡ Fun fact: **I write code that even I don’t understand after a week**

 ---